grafana/grafana/docs/sources/administration/plugin-management/index.md

 ## Data source plugins

-Data source plugins add support for new databases, such as [Google BigQuery](/grafana/plugins/grafana-bigquery-datasource), [Zendesk](https://grafana.com/grafana/plugins/gabrielthomasjacobs-zendesk-datasource/), and [NetData](https://grafana.com/grafana/plugins/netdatacloud-netdata-datasource/).
+Data source plugins add support for new databases, such as [Google BigQuery](/grafana/plugins/grafana-bigquery-datasource).

 Data source plugins communicate with external sources of data and return the data in a format that Grafana understands.
 By adding a data source plugin, you can immediately use the data in any of your existing dashboards.